 CRACKNECK LOOKOUT is another viewing gem that’s not only popular with surfers searching for good swell.

-Here, you can make a morning of whale watching by throwing a picnic rug down on the grass and watching the gentle giants pass while sipping on a coffee, or perhaps some Champagne.
+Here, you can make a morning of whale watching by throwing a picnic rug down on the grass and watching the gentle giants pass while sipping on a coffee.

 There are picnic tables and chairs too and you can drive all the way up to the lookout so it’s easily accessible.